Cloudplex Secure Connectivity

 • A dedicated page to manage connections and their statuses

-• This feature is only available in the new Admin Manager.
+• Configuration is available in Admin Manager.

-• Supported Applications: AWS PrivateLink.
+• Supported Applications:

 • Both the Global and EMEA control planes support this feature.